electron/website/blog/tech-talk-window-resize-behavior.md

 ## What made this bug particularly interesting?

 1. It was challenging.
-2. It was very deep in the Chromium code base.
+2. It was deep in the Chromium code base.
 3. As you'll see later, there were two different bugs under the hood.

 ## Fixing the bug